DerGuru/The-Resonant/New Chapters/01 - Part1/P1-11_Digital_Ghosts.md

 ﻿## Part 1 - Lost and Found | Ch.
-11 - "Mirror.Vox doesn't exist"
+11 - Mirror.Vox doesn't exist

 Jason had never been good at forums.
 Instead he had been a lurker on the forums for years.
 It was easier that way.
 Safer.
 You could read, learn, absorb without risking looking foolish or attracting attention.